 We were also lucky enough to witness photoshoots for wedding and engagement pictures during the winter months out on the lake.
 There was something about Mount Michener as a backdrop highlighting this magical moment as the wedding dress danced in the brisk winter wind.
 Although we did not take any pictures of the newly wed couple out of respect for their privacy, it was something we will never forget.

-Fun fact - The "Bighorn Hydro Plant" was named due to the abundance of bighorn sheep in the area.
+FUN FACT - The "Bighorn Hydro Plant" was named due to the abundance of bighorn sheep in the area.

 **Please Note**